-Cranberries are packed with health benefits, making them the perfect fruit to snack on, savour, drink, or cook with every day.
+Cranberries are packed with health benefits, making them the perfect fruit to enjoy each day as a snack, a drink, or added to a meal.

 Centuries of health benefits

 A recognized source of antioxydants

-Cranberries are rich in polyphenols, antioxydants that are believed to prevent cellular aging and the onset of degenerative diseases such as certain forms of cancer.
+Cranberries are rich in polyphenols, a type of antioxidant believed to prevent cellular aging and the onset of degenerative diseases, including certain forms of cancer.

-Cranberries are also very rich in flavonoids, and are scientifically recognized for their very high concentration of phenolic compounds, including a unique form of a natural substance known as proanthocyanidins (PAC).
-PAC are part of the polyphenol family, renowned for its antioxydant properties.
+Cranberries are also full of flavonoids, and are scientifically recognized for their very high concentration of phenolic compounds.
+This includes a unique form of the natural substance proanthocyanidin (PAC).
+PACs are part of the polyphenol family which is renowned for its antioxidant properties.